michael/documents-legacy/knight-news-challenge.md

 # Knight News Challenge Entry

 ## 1. What do you propose to do?
 [20 words]
-Substance [1] is an open platform for collaborative composition and publication of digital documents online.
+Substance [1] is an open platform for collaborative composition and publication of digital documents, adressing journalists, writers and scientists.

 - [1] http://substance.io

 ## 2. How will your project make data more useful?
 [50 words]

-Everyone can contribute to the data by adding comments, submitting patches.
+Everyone can contribute to the data by adding comments or submitting patches.
 Documents are exposed as data, ready to be analyzed, visualized, turned into arbitrary output formats (PDF,ePub, ...) or integrated with other applications.
 Additional content types (formulas, maps, etc.) can easily be added by the community.